-An effective way to boost sales and maximize distribution of your product is through channel partners.
-When you join forces with another company in a partnership arrangement, you can amplify each other’s strengths, minimize weaknesses and work towards a mutually beneficial outcome.
-To maximize revenue results, you can recruit various partners for different products, services or marketing campaigns.
-To build a successful channel marketing strategy, there needs someone needs to know who’s responsible for what, especially as your partner network grows.
-This is where a partner account manager comes in.
+Channel partners can be a great way to boost sales and maximize distribution of your product.
+When you join forces with another company in a partnership arrangement, you can amplify each other’s strengths, minimize weaknesses and work toward a mutually beneficial outcome.
+To maximize revenue, you can recruit different partners for different products, services and marketing campaigns.

 What is a partner account manager?